 Outward Bound Canada Discovery courses are designed to help you discover something new about yourself.
-This cross-cultural program will connect Indigenous and non-Indigenous students from across the GTA.
+This cross-cultural program will connect Indigenous and non-Indigenous students from across the Greater Toronto Area.
 Through expeditionary learning the students will develop an understanding of the culture of Northern Ontario and a mutual respect for one another and the land.
 In addition, our Discovery courses will give you leadership training and the confidence to achieve even more in your life at home.
 You will learn how to work effectively with a group, how to feel empowered in your interactions with others, how to be a fair and powerful leader, and how to approach uncertain or intense situations responsibly – whether the circumstances are physically, mentally, or emotionally difficult.
 In one word, we will teach you “resilience”, and you will return ready to take on whatever awaits you in your life – no matter how daunting it may have seemed before.
 Everyone takes away something inspiring and personal – whether it’s noticing a new talent or skill, finding a great friend, realizing your own strengths, or making peace with something you have been struggling with.

 The preliminary five days of the course are spent at the Evergreen Brickworks where the foundation for the course will be set.
 Students will get to know each other, develop as a team, and understand the course expectations.
 During this portion of the course the students will develop their outdoor skills through an overnight journey to Toronto Island.